brotatotes/bht-automation/bht gen 1/Matthew/Chapter 19/Matthew 19 21 bht.md

 ### John Wesley:
 1. "Sell what thou hast - He who reads the heart saw his bosom sin was love of the world; and knew he could not be saved from this, but by literally renouncing it."
-2. "To sell all was an absolute duty to him; to many of us it would be ali absolute sin."
+2. "To him therefore he gave this particular direction, which he never designed for a general rule.
+For him that was necessary to salvation: to us it is not."
-3. "The young man went away — Not being willing to have salvation at so high a price."
+3. "To sell all was an absolute duty to him; to many of us it would be an absolute sin."

 ## Generation Details